ayush-ranjan-official/Ayush-Ranjan-Portfolio/README.md

-#  My Portfilio - Vite + React.js, Tailwind CSS & AOS 😀 ✨
+#  My Portfilio 😀 ✨

 Hello 👋, Welcome to my portfolio web app repository !
-This project is built using React.js ⚛️ and styled with Tailwind CSS 🎨 showcase my skills, projects, and achievements.
-With a touch of interactivity, I've added smooth animations on scroll 🔄 to enhance the user experience.

-# Features 🚀:

-- 👉 Skill Showcase: Highlighting my technical skills and proficiency in various technologies.💻
-- 👉 Project Gallery: Displaying a collection of my completed projects with project descriptions and live demos.📂
-- 👉 Responsive Design: Ensuring a seamless viewing experience on various devices and screen sizes.📱
-- 👉 Animate on Scroll: Adding eye-catching animations to engage visitors and make the content come to life.🌟

-Feel free to explore my portfolio and get in touch if you have any questions or collaboration opportunities! 📩
+I'm a blockchain developer with a passion for DeFi, blockchain, and Web3 technologies.
+My mission?
+To create software that not only works but also redefines the future of the internet.
+Let's connect and brew up some ideas together.